 In the event of any voluntary or involuntary liquidation, dissolution or winding up of the Company or certain deemed liquidation events, the holders of Preferred Shares had a right to receive, certain amounts in preference to any distribution to the holders of common stock.

-10. Common stock and Class A common stock
+10. Common stock, Class A common stock and convertible preferred stock